-Whether a signed name is on an item of clothing, a signboard, a high school yearbook or a lino-block print, the signature is a physical and symbolic trace that marks a time and a place.
+Whether a signed name is on an item of clothing, a high school yearbook or scribbled on a wall, the signature is a physical and symbolic trace that marks a time and a place.
 It says, “I was here.”

-It was no different for the innocent people who put their names on various objects after being rounded up and imprisoned 76 years ago, but the physical forms of the signed artifacts are so compelling and varied that it’s easy to overlook their historical value as ledgers of social groupings that hold rich geneaological information.1 They are valuable historical evidence.
+It was no different for the innocent people who put their names on various objects after being rounded up and imprisoned 76 years ago, but the signed artifacts are so visually compelling that it’s easy to overlook their value as ledgers of social groupings that hold rich geneaological information.1 They are valuable historical evidence.

-Signed objects also are material expressions of how people memorialized their time together in a string of carceral sites.
-Departures, transfers and goodbyes, which were often the impetus for collecting signatures, started from the day that people were forced from their homes.
-In addition to common objects for signing, such as autograph books, signatures can be found on wood kobu sculptures, baseballs and textiles.
+Signed objects also show how people chose to memorialize their time together during incarceration.
+Departures, transfers and goodbyes, which were often the reason to collect signatures, started from the day that people were forced from their homes.
+In addition to signing autograph books, signatures can be found on wood kobu sculptures, baseballs and textiles.

 Fusaye’s signed shirt

 Fusaye Yokoyama’s signature shirt is covered with candy-colored names embroidered in cotton floss.
-At first, one wishes to know more about the woman’s cotton shirt, which is preserved in the Japanese American Archival Collection at California State University, Sacramento.
+It’s wrapped in stiff tissue paper at the Japanese American Archival Collection at California State University, Sacramento.